-When shooting motion picture film, cost is always a concern, as film flies through the camera.
-Not surprising, the 17.5mm format started out as an inexpensive alternative to 35mm motion picture film -- 35mm film was just split in two.
-The 17.5mm motion picture format was known in France well before World War II and was called Pathe Rural.
-Pathe Rural was intented for rural areas, with no permanent theater, and was more economical than regular 35 mm.
+When shooting film in a motion picture (AKA, Movie) camera, cost is always a concern, as film flies through the camera at an incredible rate.
+Not surprising, the early 17.5mm format started out as an inexpensive alternative to 35mm motion -- 35mm film was just split in two.
+The 17.5mm motion picture format was known in France well before World War II and was called "Pathe Rural".
+Pathe Rural was intended for rural areas, with no permanent theater, and was more economical than regular 35 mm.
 It was not long before still cameras were designed to use the readily available 35mm and 17.5mm motion picture films.

 If you are able to provide more accurate information than is listed here, please contact us.